chris-greening/spyrograph/_posts/2023-03-11-draw-beautiful-geometric-visualizations-and-animations-with-python-and-spyrograph.md

 $ x(\theta) = (R + r)cos\theta - d cos(\frac{R + r}{r}\theta) $
 $ y(\theta) = (R + r)sin\theta - d sin(\frac{R + r}{r}\theta) $

+Given this information, we can draw our curves using the output $(x,y)$ coordinates calculated by the parametric equations

 ## Using `spyrograph` for effortless modeling